LizardByte/Sunshine/docs/source/about/guides/linux.rst

 The Big Picture
 ^^^^^^^^^^^^^^^
-Once you are done, you will need to perform these there steps:
+Once you are done, you will need to perform these 3 steps:

 #.
 Turn on the host machine
 #.
 Start sunshine on remote host with a script that: